1156UnderControl/docs-pt/source/docs/getting-started/getting-started-frc-control-system/how-to-wire-a-robot.rst

    :width: 600

-Requires: 6AWG red wire, 2x 6AWG terminal lugs, 5mm Allen, 7/16" box end
+Requer: 6AWG red wire, 2x 6AWG terminal lugs, 5mm Allen, 7/16" box end

 Secure one terminal lug to the end of the 6AWG red wire.
 Using the 7/16" box end, remove the nut from the “AUX” side of the 120A main breaker and